knbknb/ai-system-roles/USAGE.md

 - The left side shows the available roles.
 - The right side shows the best matching role.
-- The highlighted text is the selected prompt for the typed keyword(s).
+- The highlighted text is the selected prompt for the typed keywords.
+They go into lower left corner, near the `>`.
+(Typing keywords to narrow down the list is optional.)

-Ausing the arrow keys on the keyboard, pick one row and press enter.
-The script will print the role definition as a ready-to-run `export` command to the terminal.
-The command `export CI=<prompt text>` sets a variable `CI` - "`C`ustom `I`nstruction".
-The long prompt text is saved in a two-letter `$CI` environment variable.
+Using the arrow keys on the keyboard, pick one row and press enter.
+The selected role definition will appear as a ready-to-run `export` command to the terminal.
+The command `export ROLE=<prompt text>` sets a variable `ROLE`.
+The long prompt text is saved in a two-letter `$ROLE` environment variable.

-Note that the interactive selection did not _immediately_ export `CI` as an environment variable.
-You want to do that yourself, commonly after customizing the prompt manually.
+Note that the interactive selection did not _immediately_ export `ROLE` as an environment variable.
+You want to do that yourself, commonly after customizing the prompt manually (or by renaming the variable).
 Then press enter again.
-By exporting you can simply use the much shorter `$CI` in later commands.
+By exporting you can simply use the much shorter `$ROLE` in later commands.

 See [EXAMPLE.md](EXAMPLE.md) for more examples.